apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 - define if you have services accessing the repository and what kind of tasks they need to complete

 Note, that this document should be human readable not go into implementation details:
-Instead of writing principal 'content-authors' needs jcr:write on /content, defined that you have an asset 'content', defined what kind of data it contains and how sensitive the data are (similar to the threat model).
+Instead of writing principal 'content-authors' needs jcr:write on /content, define that you have an asset 'content', define what kind of data it contains and how sensitive the data is (similar to the threat model).
-Then identify what roles are going to interact with these data and how they interact: for example you may identify a role that is just reading data, a second role that is expected to read and write and a third one that is will only approve new content and publish it).
+Then identify what roles are going to interact with this data and how they interact: for example you may identify a role that just reading data, a second role that is expected to read and write and a third one that is will only approve new content and publish it).

 ## General Best Practices